• Skip to primary navigation

 3. To make an offer powerful, ground it in what matters to them—something they actually want or care about.

-5. The other person has four legitimate ways to respond to your offer: accept, decline, counteroffer (a different What and/or When), and promise to reply later.
+5. The other person is not required to accept your offer.
+They have four legitimate ways to respond to it: accept, decline, counteroffer (a different What and/or When), and promise to reply by a specified time.

 Filed Under: Careers, Conflict, Engagement, Leadership development, Parenting, Promises